plemeri/Pytorch-Semantic-Segmentation-Example/README.md

 * torchvision 0.4 or higher

 ## Dataset
-Please download dataset from this [link](https://www.cis.upenn.edu/~jshi/ped_html/PennFudanPed.zip) Unzip the file and move `PennFudanPed` folder to the project folder.
+Please download dataset from this [link](https://www.cis.upenn.edu/~jshi/ped_html/PennFudanPed.zip).
+Unzip the file and move `PennFudanPed` folder into the project folder.

 ## Train